dhsama51/dhsama51/README.md

 ## 🧭 Research Interest

-I am interested in AI systems that understand the physical world through vision.
+I am interested in understanding how security assumptions fail across protocol specifications, software implementations, and deployed systems.
-In particular, I want to study how models can learn spatial structure, reason about 3D environments, and connect visual perception with decision-making.
+In particular, I want to study implementation flaws and interpretation gaps in network and web protocols through reproducible experiments.

-My long-term goal is to develop intelligent agents that can **perceive, reason, and act in complex visual environments**.
+My long-term goal is to develop practical methods that can **discover, validate, and help mitigate vulnerabilities in real-world systems**.

 ---

-## 🤖 Selected AI Projects
+## 🤖 Selected Projects

 <table width="100%">
 <thead>